Hershey’s Old Fashioned Cocoa Fudge

 Now comes the hard part… beating…beating…and more beating.
 Yep…this is the only difficult step of the recipe.
 You need a good wooden spoon and a little elbow grease.
 Here are my tips for beating the fudge.

 - I like to beat it for about 30 seconds and stop for 30 seconds.
 I keep doing this until it gradually starts to change from a shiny gloss to more of a less glossy but satiny look.
 The change is subtle and the fudge will start to lighten a little in color.
 There’s no need to constantly beat the fudge.
 Beat it and let it rest…beat it and let it rest.
-As soon as it starts to lose most of the glossy appearance and looks more like the picture on the right above, nuts should be added if using, and it should immediately be spread into a prepared dish.

 This fudge freezes beautifully.
 Make sure it’s in a sealed container.
 I place wax paper between the layers to prevent them from sticking together.
 Thaw on a countertop a few hours before serving, or thaw in the refrigerator if you like to eat it cold.